cypress-io/cypress-documentation/source/api/events/configuration-event.md

 ---
-title: Configuration API
+title: Configuration via the Background File
 ---

-Cypress enables you to dynamically modify configuration values and environment variables from your plugin file.
+Cypress enables you to dynamically modify configuration values and environment variables from your background file.

 These means you can do things like store multiple configuration files and switch between them like: